Short-term residential treatment center for teen depression | ThreePeaks Ascent

 People who are depressed tend to have poor coping skills.
 People who are depressed can respond negatively to loud noises, boredom, or other stressors.

-Differences Between Depression In Teens and Adults
+Differences Between Depression in Teens and Adults

 Teens often fail to get help with their depressive disorder on their own.
 They may not even know what kinds of help are out there.
 They rely on the adults in their life to advise them on what to do when depression knocks them off their feet.
 Adults often have access to resources that teens do not.